gem-pasteur/PanACoTA/doc/source/starting.rst

 .. note:: If you have permission issues, and installed the package as root, use ``sudo`` before the second command line (``sudo ./make upgrade``) to upgrade.
 Or, if you installed the package locally, use ``./make upgrade --user`` to upgrade this local version.

-If you installed it by downloading a zip file, see :ref:`Uninstall it <uninstall>`), and install the new version (by cloning gitlab repository, or downloading the new zip file).
+If you installed it by downloading a zip file, :ref:`Uninstall it <uninstall>`, and install the new version (by cloning gitlab repository, or downloading the new zip file).

 Quick run